119 Manville Rd Unit 1, Scarborough, ON M1L 4J7

 1. What metals can be recycled from scrap cars and construction waste?

-Steel, aluminum, copper, brass, and many alloys can be recycled indefinitely without losing quality.
+Steel, aluminum, copper, brass, and many metal alloys can be recycled indefinitely without losing quality.

 2. How does scrap metal recycling reduce greenhouse gas emissions?